trisfaizal/Marketing-Site/_posts/2015-05-19-lessons-learned-running-a-kickass-online-conference-50-dollars.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 </section>

-## 2. Tools to run online conferences are available for free and are easy to use.
+## 2. Tools to run online conferences are available for free and are easy to use

 The two key tools we used were [Hangouts on Air](https://www.google.com/intl/en/+/learnmore/hangouts/onair.html) for broadcasting and [Twitter](http://twitter.com) for discussion.